WaelOGC/OGC-NewFinity-Palstform/docs/07-governance/120-token-utility-and-governance-proposal-framework.md

 ### 2.1 Core Utility Functions

-OGC tokens may be used for:
+OGCFinity may be used for:

+- OGC NewFinity Challenge Program participation and rewards
 - Challenge reward distribution
-- Contribution-mining payouts
+- Contribution-Based Mining payouts
 - Access to premium features (future)
 - Staking for governance participation (future)
 - Ecosystem participation incentives
 - Community achievements and badges

+**Challenge Program Integration**

+The OGC NewFinity Challenge Program is a primary real-world utility driver of OGCFinity.
+Participants use OGCFinity for submissions, premium tools, evaluations, and advanced ecosystem access.
+Winners receive OGCFinity grants directly from the Innovation & Sustainability Challenge Fund (20% – 100,000,000 OGCFinity).

 ### 2.2 Platform-Service Utility

-OGC tokens can unlock:
+OGCFinity can unlock:

 - Advanced analytics (future)
 - Special challenge categories